PROFILING HIS BEST ATTRIBUTES ASSESSING HIS FUTURE ANALYSING HIS STATS LEARNING ABOUT HIS STORY SO FAR

 Who is Julián Álvarez?

-As far back as his preteen days, he was going on trial at big clubs, not least Real Madrid, where he impressed in youth tournaments with his goalscoring exploits.
+As far back as his preteen days, he was going on trial at big clubs, not least Real Madrid, where he impressed in youth team tournaments in Spain with his goalscoring exploits.
 However, international transfers at such a young age are complicated at the best of times, with the need for a player’s family to make the move too.

 Julián Álvarez's style of play